-- (A) The Mayor shall submit to the City Council for its review and approval a proposed Surveillance Use Policy applicable to each City department that possesses or uses Surveillance Technology before the effective date of this Ordinance.
-Any Surveillance Use Policy submitted under Section 1.4 shall be made publicly available upon submission to the City Council. - (B) A Surveillance Use Policy shall at a minimum specify the following: - i.
-Purpose: The specific purpose(s) for the Surveillance Technology;
+- (A) The Mayor shall submit to the City Council for its review and approval a proposed Surveillance Use Policy applicable to each City department that possesses or uses Surveillance Technology before the effective date of this Ordinance. or for future use and acquisition of Surveillance Technology, no later than one hundred eighty (180) days following the effective date of this Chapter, for review and approval by the City Council.
+If the Mayor is unable to meet this 180 day timeline, the Mayor may notify the City Council in writing requesting to extend this period.
+The City Council may grant an extension to the Mayor to submit a proposed Surveillance Use Policy.
+Any Surveillance Use Policy submitted under Section 1.4 shall be made publicly available upon submission to the City Councilno fewer than seven (7) calendar days prior to the date of the Council meeting where it shall be discussed. - (B) A Surveillance Use Policy shall at a minimum specify the following: - i.
+Purpose: The specific purpose(s) for the Surveillance Technology; - ii.
+Authorized Use: The uses that are authorized, the rules and processes required before that use, and the uses that are prohibited; - Data Collection: The Surveillance Data that can be collected by the Surveillance Technology; - Data Access: The individuals who can access or use the collected Surveillance Data, and the rules and processes required before access or use of the information; - Data Protection: The safeguards that protect information from unauthorized access, including, but not limited to, encryption, accesscontrol, and access-oversight mechanisms; - vi.
+Data Retention: The time period, if any, for which information collected by the Surveillance Technology will be routinely retained, the reason that retention period is appropriate to further the purpose(s), the process by which the information is regularly deleted after that period has elapsed,

-- ii.
-Authorized Use: The uses that are authorized, the rules and processes required before that use, and the uses that are prohibited; - iii.
-Data Collection: The Surveillance Data that can be collected by the Surveillance Technology; - Data Access: The individuals who can access or use the collected Surveillance Data, and the rules and processes required before access or use of the information; - v.
-Data Protection: The safeguards that protect information from unauthorized access, including, but not limited to, encryption, access-control, and access-oversight mechanisms; - vi.
-Data Retention: The time period, if any, for which information collected by the Surveillance Technology will be routinely retained, the reason that retention period is appropriate to further the purpose(s), the process by which the information is regularly deleted after that period has elapsed, and the conditions that must be met to retain information beyond that period; - vii.
+- and the conditions that must be met to retain information beyond that period; - vii.
 Public Access: If and how collected Surveillance Data can be accessed by members of the public, including criminal defendants; - viii.
-Third-Party Data-Sharing: If and how other City or non-City entities can access or use the Surveillance Data, including any required justification and legal standard necessary to do so, and any obligation(s) imposed on the recipient of the Surveillance Data; - Training: The training, if any, required for any individual authorized to use the Surveillance Technology or to access information collected by the Surveillance Technology, including whether there are training materials; and - x.
+Third-Party Data-Sharing: If and how other City or non-City entities can access or use the Surveillance Data, including any required justification and legal standard necessary to do so, and any obligation(s) imposed on the recipient of the Surveillance Data; - ix.
+Training: The training, if any, required for any individual authorized to use the Surveillance Technology or to access information collected by the Surveillance Technology, including whether there are training materials; and - x.
 Oversight: The mechanisms to ensure that the Surveillance Use Policy is followed, including, but not limited to, identifying personnel assigned to ensure compliance with the policy, internal record keeping of the use of the technology or access to information collected by the Surveillance Technology, technical measures to monitor for misuse, any independent person or entity with oversight authority, and the sanctions for violations of the policy. - (C) In considering the Surveillance Use Policy, the City Council shall balance the safeguarding of individuals' right to privacy as well as the investigative and prosecutorial function of the Police Department and promoting and ensuring the safety and security of the general public.